codio/tutorial_nodeschool_gitit/annotations.md

 Now with what you just learned above, commit this latest change.

-When all changes are committed, run `git-it verify`.
+When all changes are committed,

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

+    $ git-it verify

 ##Git Tips
 Check status of changes to a repository